wurstscript/WurstScript/README.markdown

 Please report any bugs your encounter with our [Issue Tracker](https://github.com/wurstscript/WurstScript/issues).
 Include as much information as possible, ideally with logs.
-Logfiles are located in your operating system's `Temp` folder under `wurst`.
+Logfiles are located in your home folder under `~/.wurst/logs`.
-Find the last modified file and copy it's contents.
+Find the last modified file and pastebin it's contents.

 ## Contributing